Resources

 What makes a good beginner course?

 The course you choose should be one that you like and is recommended by other learners.
 Remember: There is plenty of room for personal preference.
 Choose something that you think works for you.
-You can change courses over the course of your learning.

-• Has interesting lessons or content
+• Have interesting lessons or content

-• Uses interactive lessons
+• Use interactive lessons

-• Allows you to follow your interest
+• Allow you to follow your interest

-• Uses few examples or minimal content
+• Use few examples or minimal content

-• Has boring content or presentation
+• Have boring content or presentation

 No course is perfect, but the downsides of the course you use can be countered by the other components of your method.
 It is common for learners to use multiple courses where their relative strengths and weaknesses balance out.
 For example, you may use a tutor in addition to your course to practice speaking and get better explanations; or you might use a teach yourself book in addition to a listen-and-repeat course to help improve your vocabulary and listening.